Wuhan Chinese Peculiar Stone Museum

-All the unique stones in this museum are intact and crude with naturally pleasing shapes or designs.
+All the unique stones in Wuhan Chinese Peculiar Stone Museum are intact and crude with naturally pleasing shapes or designs.
 However, we are concerned how to estimate them?
 Generally speaking, a piece of stone should have at least one of the peculiarities listed below: slender, large, elegant, odd, ugly, rugged, or clear enough that light can go through.

-After seeing various kinds of stones, visitors can go to Guiyuan Temple which is just opposite the National Stone Museum, on the other side of the road.
+After seeing various kinds of stones, visitors can go to Guiyuan Temple which is just opposite the Wuhan Chinese Peculiar Stone Museum, on the other side of the road.

 Wuhan Bus / Metro Search

 |Opening Hours||8:30 - 17:00 (no entering after 16:30)|